 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: July 23, 2010.
-This entry was posted in East Bay chocolate, Local chocolate, San Francisco chocolate, Update and tagged artisan, barlovento, caramel, chocolatier, Coco Tutti, Coco-Luxe, East Bay, hand-dipped, handmade, marmalade, Oakland, orange, pine nut, sage, Sweet Shoppe, toffee, Vice Chocolates.
+This entry was posted in East Bay chocolate, Events, Local chocolate, San Francisco chocolate, Update and tagged artisan, barlovento, caramel, chocolatier, Coco Tutti, Coco-Luxe, East Bay, hand-dipped, handmade, marmalade, Oakland, orange, pine nut, sage, Sweet Shoppe, toffee, Vice Chocolates.
 Bookmark the permalink.